sam33r786/geofire-xamarin/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

-If you have questions about how to use the project, please direct these to [StackOverflow][stackoverflow] and use the `firebase` tag.
-We are also available on GitHub issues.

 If you feel that we're missing an important bit of documentation, feel free to file an issue so we can help.
 Here's an example to get you started: